 I see a lot of patients who have read a lot about their low thyroid level symptoms.

-They read about symptoms of various diseases and then “they have it” or they want to be checked for it.
+They read about low thyroid level symptoms of various diseases and then they automatically assume “they have it” or they want to be checked for it.
 Well this is one of the hardest things to master in a young doctors life.
-What symptoms mean, how bad you might have the disease, or a set of diseases.
+You have to take into consideration what symptoms mean, how bad you might have the disease, or a set of diseases.

 It is definitely a daunting and a tough task to work through.

 Keep in mind we are well schooled in rigorous disciplines.
 We do these disciplines ten hours a day for 5 days a week.
 We go to seminars.
 We win, we fail and still it is a tough job… Please remember that…